cxnoii/Home_Sales_Analysis_SQL/README.md

 ### Runtime Results
-The runtimes of the query as shown below
+The query as shown below will be performed using 3 different methods.

 ![image](https://user-images.githubusercontent.com/114107454/235789219-e5fbefba-0567-4c84-bb34-8cb0cdce4197.png)